ooddle

 The Real Solution

 Inside ooddle, the Mind pillar focuses on what behavioral science actually supports.
 Building evidence through small consistent actions.
 Reflecting on what you completed, not what you wished.
 Reframing in ways your brain can accept.
+The work is less glamorous than morning affirmations.
+It also actually changes how you feel about yourself across months.
 Explorer is free.
 Core at twenty nine dollars per month builds the daily plan that turns intention into evidence.
+Pass at seventy nine dollars per month adds deeper guidance for people who want a richer Mind practice.

 Ready to try something different?